e-n-f/if-then-else/if-then-else.md

 ![13](https://user-images.githubusercontent.com/1951835/53197096-54938580-35ce-11e9-8371-15fd57575ab1.png)

-The best explanation for the word choice may be this note.
+Why did they call it "else?"
+They don't say.

-We are looking at a document that was originally written in German and was hastily translated into English by someone whose native language was not English.
-A carefully-chosen German word was probably translated as an archaic English word and then never revisited.
+What they do say is that this document was originally written in German and hastily translated into English.
+I think a carefully-chosen German word was probably translated as an archaic English word and then never revisited.
 Unfortunately we do not have the original German text to consult.